-Teriyaki adds a lot flavour and sweetness to chicken which makes light but fruit-forward red wines like Lambrusco, Schiava and Beaujolais the best pairings with Chicken Teriayaki.
-White wines are acceptable as well, and off-dry Gewurztraminer, Riesling or Torrontés will pair nicely with Teriyaki sauce.
+Teriyaki sauce adds a lot flavour and sweetness to chicken which makes light but fruit-forward red wines like Lambrusco, Schiava and Beaujolais the best pairings with Chicken Teriayaki.
+White wines are acceptable as well, and an off-dry Gewurztraminer, Riesling or Torrontés will pair nicely with Teriyaki sauce.

 For Chicken Teriyaki served on skewers as an Hors D’oeuvre at a cocktail reception, stick with inexpensive off-dry sparkling wines like Cava or Prosecco.
 As an added bonus, when you are finished with the sparkling wine, the long-stemmed flutes are a nice way to hold and dispose of the sticky skewers that nobody ever knows what to do with.